-This is the second half of a twosemester supervised experience in a community service agency which allows students to apply classroom learning to practical situations.
-In addition, a weekly seminar provides students with the opportunity to discuss and share questions and problems related to the field work.
-Prerequisites: HS 360, HS 460, 60 credit hours (or permission of department,) and Human Services or Rehabilitation Services major.
+This is the second half of a two-semester supervised experience in a community service agency which allows students to apply classroom learning to practical situations.
+In addition, a weekly seminar provides students with the opportunity to discuss and share

+Prerequisites: H/RHS 360, HS/RH 460, 60 credit hours (or permission of department,) and Human Services or Rehabilitation Services major.